 Such symmetry is not found in funnel plots of research contaminated with publication bias or p-hacking.
-In the case of publication bias, studies are missing from the lower portion of the funnel where results would not reach statistical significance.
+In the case of publication bias, studies are missing from the lower portion of the funnel where results would fail to reach statistical significance or would even suggest an effect of opposite sign.
 This asymmetry can also be caused by p-hacking.
 When samples are collected until a desired p-value is attained, published studies will increase in both precision and effect size, moving towards the upper-right edge of the funnel.
-When subgroups or experimental subgroups are dropped from report to highlight only a subgroup in which statistical significance was found, studies will lose precision and increase in effect size, moving towards the lower-right edge of the funnel.
-When outcomes are censored from report to highlight only the significant outcomes, the effect size increases, moving studies to the right of the funnel.
+When subgroups or experimental subgroups are censored to highlight only a subgroup in which statistical significance was found, studies will lose precision and increase in effect size, moving towards the lower-right edge of the funnel.
+When outcomes are censored highlight only the significant outcomes, the effect size increases, moving studies to the right of the funnel.

 Under conditions of heterogeneity, funnel plots may overestimate the degree of asymmetry (Lau, Ioannidis, Terrin, Schmid, & Olkin, 2006; Terrin, Schmid, Lau, & Olkin, 2003).
 Variability among studies may cause some precisely estimated studies to have effect size estimates far from the overall mean, giving the false impression of small-study effects.
 For this reason, homogeneity is desired for tests and adjustments related to the funnel plot.
+However, it is often the case in meta-analysis that heterogeneity is present and cannot be explained through consideration of moderators (Higgins, 2008).

 One of the critical issues in meta-analysis is what may be learned in the presence of bias.
 The most charitable position is that researchers may assess the degree of bias and provide needed corrections to recover accurate effect size estimates (e.g., Duval & Tweedie, 2000; Simonsohn et al., 2014b).
 We are less sanguine, as much is unknown about the statistical properties of corrections—their efficiency and bias in realistically-sized samples as well as their robustness to violations of assumptions.
 Still, they have some value in analysis.
 We provide a review of the bias-detection-and-correction methods used in this study, noting the strengths and weaknesses of each.

 Egger’s regression test.
-Egger’s weighted regression test (Sterne & Egger, 2005) inspects the degree and statistical significance of the relationship between sample size and effect size.
+Egger’s weighted regression test (Egger, Smith, Schneider, & Minder, 1997) inspects the degree and statistical significance of the relationship between standard errors and effect sizes.
 A significant test statistic suggests that the observed funnel plot would be unusually asymmetrical if the collected literature were unbiased.
 This test is sometimes helpful in reducing the subjectivity in visually inspecting a funnel plot for asymmetry.

 Egger’s regression test has some weaknesses.
 Although it can detect bias, it does not provide a bias-adjusted effect size.
 The test is also known to have poor statistical power when bias is moderate or studies are few, limiting the strength of conclusions that can be drawn through application of the test (Sterne, Gavaghan, & Egger, 2000).
 Performance is also likely to degrade under conditions of heterogeneity (e.g., Lau et al., 2006; Terrin et al., 2003).
-Skeptics have used Egger’s test to look for bias in the violent-game-effect literature (e.g., Ferguson, 2007; Ferguson & Kilburn, 2009), but Anderson et al. (2010) abstained from its use.
+Skeptics have used Egger’s test to look for evidence of bias in the violent-game-effect literature (e.g., Ferguson, 2007; Ferguson & Kilburn, 2009), but Anderson et al. (2010) abstained from its use.